chvsnaveen12/benGPU/README.md

 # benGPU
-Verilog implementation of Ben Eater's GPU
+Verilog implementation of Ben Eater's GPU.

-Still a work in progress
+Still a work in progress.